DianaTuei/Toy-Problems-Prerequisites/README.md

 -Challenge 3: netSalaryCalc.js

-a html so as to link netSalaryCalc.js and studentGrade.js which have a prompt
+I created a html so as to link netSalaryCalc.js and studentGrade.js which have a prompt

 author: Diana Tuei